 Tallahassee also faces big budget deficits from a statewide recession, and may warm up to the federal revenue-sharing idea.
 Under Myrick's bill, state legislatures can vote to end federal restrictions and allow drilling.

-Rep. John Dingell, to take it up, it would face stiff opposition in the Senate.
+But the bill faces major hurdles.
+Even if Myrick can get the House panel's Democrat chair, Rep. John Dingell, to take it up, it would face stiff opposition in the Senate.
 Florida Sens.
 Mel Martinez and Bill Nelson have blocked previous attempts to lift the ban on drilling — although Martinez, a Republican, lately has shown signs of softening.

+Foes have successfully cloaked their arguments against offshore drilling in eco-apocalypse, claim it will lead to oil spills.
+Fearing tar-ball-pocked beaches, the tourism industry has joined the greens in lobbying against such bills.
 Wonderful.
 Our own tourism has joined with the tree-huggers.
 Look to Oregon and their screwed-up economy in an effort to save a field mouse.
 The government isn't the only one who needs to do their homework!

 Their fears are unfounded.
 And politicians concerned about America's energy security ought to do a better job educating the public with the facts.
 For example: